impactorbitco/handbook-main/content/ims/policies/information-security/IT Access Controls.md

 1. Conclusion

-Effective access control is critical for the security of Green Orbit Digital’s information and systems.
+Effective access control is critical for the security of Impact Orbit Creative Group’s information and systems.
 By following the guidelines outlined in this policy, we aim to prevent unauthorized access, protect sensitive data, and maintain compliance with relevant regulations.
 It is the responsibility of all employees, contractors, and third parties to adhere to these access control measures to help safeguard the organisation’s IT infrastructure.

 ---
 title: "IT Access Controls"